Jollyfant/NodeJS-RRSM/README.md

 # NodeJS-RRSM
-NodeJS Implementation of RRSM Webservice
+NodeJS Implementation of RRSM Webservice.
+Returns QuakeML from RRSM database based on the submitted event id.

 ## Configuration